line/armeria/site/src/sphinx/advanced-structured-logging.rst

     RequestLogBuilder.addChild(RequestLog);

 If the added RequestLog_ is the first child, the request-side log of the `RequestLog`_ will be propagated to the parent log.
-You can add as many children logs as you want, but the rest of logs would not effect.
+You can add as many child logs as you want, but the rest of logs would not effect.
 If you want to fill the response-side log of the parent log, please invoke:

 .. code-block:: java

     RequestLogBuilder.endResponseWithLastChild();

 This will propagate the response-side log of the last added child to the parent log.
-So the parent log will be:
+The following diagram illustrates how a RequestLog_ with child logs looks like:

 .. uml::